Informational Overview for Students with Disabilities

 NCK Tech acknowledges that traditional methods, programs and services are not always appropriate or sufficient to accommodate the limitations experienced by some qualified persons with disabilities.
 When a student’s disability prevents him/her from fulfilling a course requirement through conventional procedures, consideration will be given to alternatives, keeping in mind that academic standards must be maintained.

-Services are provided through Student Accessibility Services (SAS) staff located in the Resource Center on the Beloit Campus and in Student Services at the Hays Campus.
+Services are provided through Student Accessibility Services (SAS) staff located in the Student Success Center on the Beloit Campus and in Student Success Office at the Hays Campus.

 Accommodations, Academic Support Services, or Auxiliary Aids

 Reasonable accommodations including academic support services and auxiliary aids are provided to allow students with disabilities an equal opportunity to participate in and benefit from our educational programs.
-Accommodations will be provided on a case-by-case basis determined by student request, documentation, intake interview, and assessment of individual needs and course requirements.
+Accommodations will be provided on a case-by-case basis determined by student request, documentation, intake interview, Educational Accommodation Plan team, and assessment of individual needs and course requirements.
 To read more about student accommodations, see our Accommodations Page.

 Reasonable testing accommodations may include, but are not limited to: